Quick Links::

 Tarvin DNA Project

-The February 6, 2006, issue of Newsweek carried an eight-page article entitled "In Our Blood," which reviews DNA testing as it relates to family history research.
-This article makes the point that DNA testing can help us close gaps in our family history, and help us answer the question "Where did I come from?"
+DNA testing can help us close gaps in our family history, and help us answer the question "Where did I come from?"

 The Tarvin Family has done a good job of documenting the thirteen Kentucky branches of Reverend George Tarvin's family with several books to show for the effort and more underway.
 However, other branches of the Tarvin family have gaps in the family line despite the hard work of many people over the years who have pursued the paper trail.
 It now appears that DNA testing offers us the best chance to close these gaps.

-As the Newsweek article outlined, the male DNA is passed from father to son, just like the surname.
+The male DNA is passed from father to son, just like the surname.
 By testing male family members carrying the Tarvin name, we might be able to establish relationships that we can't document from the historic record and thus close the gaps in our family history.

 Tarvin Places